Skip to main content

 Visitor Facilities And Travel

-Located in rural Pskov Oblast.
-Accessible by road to reserve boundaries.
-Boardwalk ecological trails.
-Basic visitor facilities.
-Best visiting May-September.
-Bog terrain requires boardwalks for access.
+Located in rural Pskov Oblast in the Bezhanitsky and Loknyansky districts, accessible by road to reserve boundaries.
+[1] Boardwalk ecological trails provide access across the otherwise impassable bog terrain.
+Basic visitor facilities are available.
+Best visiting May through September.
+Bog terrain requires boardwalks for safe access.

 Conservation And Sustainability

 Protecting intact peatlands from drainage and extraction is the primary mission.
-The carbon storage function of the bogs has gained recognition in climate change context.
+The carbon storage function of the bogs has gained recognition in the climate change context.
 Fire prevention in dry peat is critical.
 Water table management in buffer zones prevents drainage effects propagating into the reserve.
+The reserve forms part of a larger wetland corridor with the adjacent Rdeysky Nature Reserve, strengthening conservation of the broader Polist-Lovat peatland system.
+[1]

 Visitor Ratings